 Objectives

 If muscles in the upper body contribute more power during non-seated sprinting compared to seated, then the effect of gripping the handlebar on maximal power output should be significantly greater during non-seated cycling compared to when seated.
-If the mass of the upper body amplifies crank power during non-seated cycling, then peak instantaneous crank power should be significantly greater when mass is added to the torso of the rider.

 Trial design

-Repeated measures within-subject design with 3 factors (posture, torso mass, and handlebar grip) each with 2 levels (Posture: seated and non-seated.
-Torso mass: no added mass and 20% additional mass.
+Repeated measures within-subject design with 2 factors (posture, and handlebar grip) each with 2 levels (Posture: seated and non-seated.
 Handlebar grip: no grip and grip).

 Methods: Participants, interventions, and outcomes